abcdesktopio/docs/opsdocs/docs/index.md

 * Microsoft Edge (based on Chromium)

 ## Github repositories
-Follow the link  [https://github.com/abcdesktopio](https://github.com/abcdesktopio) to get the source code
+abcdesktop has 22 repositories available.
+Follow their code on GitHub [https://github.com/abcdesktopio](https://github.com/abcdesktopio) to get the source code